GrigarorAlu/Nest/README.md

 ## Compiling
 To compile Nest client or server, use GCC or LLVM.
+There's a build script (`build.bat`), but it works only for Windows

 #### Example server (UNIX):